Bayesian hierarchical weighting adjustment and survey inference: Method

 \subsection{Multilevel regression and poststratification}

 In the basic setting, we are interested in estimating the population distribution of the survey outcome $y$.
-When the weighting process is transparent, we can directly include the weighting variable $X$ into regression modeling for the survey outcome $y$.
+When the weighting process is transparent, we can directly include the auxiliary variable $X$ into regression modeling for the survey outcome $y$.
 Here $X$ is a $q$-dimensional vector of variables that affect the sampling design, nonresponse and coverage.
 Conditional on $X$, the distribution of inclusion indicator $I$ is ignorable.

-Under MRP, the weighting variables $X$ are discretized, and their cross-tabulation constructs the poststratification cells $j$, with population cell sizes $N_j$ and sample cell sizes $n_j$, where $J$ is the total number of poststratification cells \citep{little91, little93, gelman:little:97,gelmancarlin01}.
-Then the total population size is $N=\sum_{j=1}^J N_j$, and the sample size is $n=\sum_{j=1}^Jn_j$.
+The selection of the auxiliary variables and the availability of their joint distributions in the population are the key to success for MRP, and also for all other methods to adjust for the sampling selection and nonresponse bias and yield valid population inferences.
+We recommend including all variables that potentially affect the sample inclusion, such as design information, paradata, and socio-demographics.
+One advantage of MRP is to perform variable selection and stabilize weights in contrast with noisy classical weights.